DTOcean/dtocean/README.md

 # DTOcean

-**DTOcean is the only open source fully parametric design tool for arrays of ocean energy converters.**
+**DTOcean is an open-source design and techno-economic assessment tool for arrays of ocean energy converters (OECs).**

+DTOcean can calculate:

+* Optimal ocean energy converter (OEC) positioning
+* Energy export infrastructure
+* Station keeping requirements for OEC and site conditions
+* Installation planning with weather effects
+* Maintenance planning, simulating OEC downtime
+* Environmental impact assessment (experimental)

+And features include:

+* A unique statistical approach to LCOE
+* OEC reliability influenced at component level
+* Graphical user interface
+* Persistent database
+* Wizard based installation (for Windows)

 This repository contains DTOcean installation wizards and can also be used for submitting and tracking issues.